airladon/ThisIGet/src/content/Math/Geometry_1/SimilarTriangles/discover/simple/content.md

 <hint>This interactive triangle might be helpful to experiment with [here](/content/Math/Geometry_1/CongruentTriangles/ta/tri).
 You can move its vertices and see how the side lengths and angles change.</hint>

-<hint>The diagram from the answer in **One Property** can be used for the "Side, Adjacent Angle" case.</hint>
+<hint>The diagram from the answer in **One Property** can be used for the "Adjacent side angle" case.</hint>

 <hintLow>[Answer - Adjacent side angle]
-We can use the same diagram from the "One Property" answer to see that a single side and adjacent angle can create more than one triangle, and is therefore insufficient for a similarity test.
+We can use the same diagram from the "One Property" answer to see that an adjacent side and angle can create more than one triangle, and is therefore insufficient for a similarity test.

 ![](one_property.png)

 </hintLow>

 <hintLow>[Answer - Opposite side angle]
 Below is a diagram showing two triangles that can be formed using the same side and opposite angle.
-So this is also cannot be used as a similarity test.
+So this cannot be used as a similarity test.

 ![](one_side_opp_angle.png)

 </hintLow>

 <hintLow>[Answer - Two sides]
 Below is a diagram showing two triangles that can be formed using the same two adjacent sides.
-So this is also cannot be used as a similarity test.
+So this cannot be used as a similarity test.

 ![](two_sides.png)

 </hintLow>

 <hintLow>[Answer - Two angles]
-We know that the sum of a triangles angles always equals 180º.
+We know that the sum of a triangle's angles [[always equals 180º]]((qr,'Math/Geometry_1/Triangles/base/AngleSum',#00756F)).
 Therefore anytime you know two angles, you can always calculate the third, meaning that knowing two angles is as good as knowing three angles.

 Therefore, knowing two angles in two triangles is sufficient information to know if they are similar or not.